Tomaati/Ciphix_Case/README.md

 According to this paper it is best to use `NMF`, since both `BERTopic` and `Top2Vec` require prior knowledge of the dataset ((semi-)supervised learning) and `LDA` performed worse than `NMF` on short tweets and requires a lot of hyperparameter tuning in order to work optimally.

-After creating the model it is important to also save it, so it can be re-used later on for determining the topics of new conversations, in order to do this the `joblib` package was used, since it is advised to used by the `scikit-learn` documentation because the other widely used package `pickle` often is slower for very large arrays.
+After creating the model it is important to also save it, so it can be re-used later on for determining the topics of new conversations, in order to do this the `joblib` package was used, since it is advised to used by the `scikit-learn` documentation, the other widely used package, `pickle`, often is slower for very large arrays.

 #### Methods for Speeding up the Model Creation
 * Hyperparameter Tuning